 Study Bibles for Catholics

-Catholics today have a wealth of available Study Bibles to assist us in our investigation of God’s Word in Sacred Scripture.
+Catholics today have a wealth of Study Bibles available for more deeply investigating God’s Word in Sacred Scripture.
 Suitable options include both study editions of Catholic Bibles, and editions of “ecumenical” Study Bibles containing the full canon of 73 books.

-This article identifies several candidates, providing a brief overview of each.
-The editions are grouped according to the translation serving as their textual basis, beginning with the study editions available for the US Bishops’ own current translation (New American Bible, Revised Edition), followed by those based on the more literal translations of the Revised Standard Version (RSV) and New Revised Standard Versions (NRSV).
+Below, we identify thirteen potential candidates, providing a brief overview of each.
+The editions are grouped according to the translation serving as their textual basis, beginning with the study editions available for the US Bishops’ own current translation (New American Bible, Revised Edition), followed by those based on the more literal translations of the Revised Standard Version (RSV) and New Revised Standard Version (NRSV).

 Catholic or ecumenical study Bible editions are lacking for other current Catholic translations such as the RNJB, NCB, and ESV-CE, although study editions exist of the standard 66-book abridged canon ESV.